Komdosh/CrackingTheCodingInterview/17-hard/README.md

 ## 6. Count of 2s

-Write a method to count the number of 2s that appear in all the numbers between O and n (inclusive).
+Write a method to count the number of 2s that appear in all the numbers between 0 and n (inclusive).

 ### Example